 Lion’s mane mushroom is a type of medicinal mushroom whose benefits are universally recognized.
 Like bacopa monnieir, it too is a natural nootropic favorite of neurohackers everywhere.

-Not only does lion’s mane have proven neuroprotective properties and gives relief from symptoms of anxiety and depression .
-It also stimulates the production of nerve growth factor (NGF) , which are proteins that provide your brain with the neuroplasticity it needs for learning.
+Not only does lion’s mane have proven neuroprotective properties and gives relief from symptoms of anxiety and depression.
+It also stimulates the production of nerve growth factor (NGF), which are proteins that help with human brain regeneration and provide it with the neuroplasticity it needs for learning.

 Phosphatidylserine (100 mg) (as Sharp PS® Green)